Advertisement

 2. Fill the glass.
 Add large ice cubes to a short cocktail glass.

 3. Add Licor 43.
-Pour it directly over the ice.
+Pour 2 oz directly over the ice.

 4. Top with espresso.
-Slowly pour the coffee over the back of a spoon to create a layered effect.
+Slowly pour 2 oz of espresso over the back of a spoon to create a layered effect.

-That’s the puesto style—served over ice.
+Puesto vs. shekeado: This is the puesto style, served over ice with a layered look.
 For the shekeado version, shake Licor 43 and espresso together with ice in a cocktail shaker.
 Strain into a glass for a foamy, frothy top.

 Variations